Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information

-\textbf{Attention Pooling.} This unit is used to aggregate each feature $\hat{f_{i,t}^k}$ in the set of enhanced features $A_{i,t}$ as the spatial discrepancy feature $\hat{f_{i,t}}$ of point $i$.
-Thus each point $i$ contains the features of each neighboring point, which can compensate for the reduction of both temporal and spatial information, which is caused by the replacement of URS by RS as the downsampling technique in the following network training process.
+This unit aggregates each feature $\hat{f_{i,t}^k}$ in the set of enhanced features $A_{i,t}$ into the spatial discrepancy feature $\hat{f_{i,t}}$ for point $i$.
+Thus, each point $i$ contains the features of its neighboring points, which compensates for the reduction in both temporal and spatial information caused by replacing URS with RS as the downsampling technique in the subsequent network training process.

-Given each enhanced feature $\hat{f_{i,t}^k}$, we first use shared function to learn its attention score $S_{i,t}^k$.
-Then we use $Softmax$ function to normalize attention score $S_{i,t}^k$, and weighted enhanced feature by the normalized score to obtain the spatial discrepancy feature $\hat{f_{i,t}}$ as follows:
+For each enhanced feature $\hat{f_{i,t}^k}$, we first employ a shared function to compute its attention score $S_{i,t}^k$.
+Next, we apply the \textit{Softmax} function to normalize the attention score $S_{i,t}^k$, and use the normalized score to weight the enhanced feature, thereby obtaining the spatial discrepancy feature $\hat{f_{i,t}}$ as follows: